ucdavis-informatics/pieval/README.md

   - Production - depends on deployment specific factors.
 This will very likely be running

-### App Sessions
+#### App Sessions
-This app makes heavy use of the session variable, a dictionary for holding stateful content.
+While the app is running, it makes heavy use of the session variable, a dictionary for holding stateful content.
 This app manages these session variables
 1. logged_in - bool indicating whether logged in or not
 1. user_name - contains unique id for current user.
 After shib'd, this entry will hold the REMOTE_USER variable
 1. cur_proj - unique name of current active project